dves09/Decide-inator/README.md

 **Delete Previous Output**

 We also have the option to delete the previous outcome so that on the next decider, the items that are already picked wont be picked again.
+It is to be noted that if there are no choices left in the vector, the program will end.

 ![Delete Previous Output](https://github.com/dves09/Decideinator/blob/main/images/image4.png?raw=true)